Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 Optical sensors in healthcare

-Health tech companies adopt optical sensors for IoT when creating blood flow management tools, skin irritation testers, duodenum and stomach perfusion management equipment, and other health-assessment apps.
+Health tech companies adopt optical sensors for IoT applications focused on condition monitoring and testing: blood flow management tools, skin irritation testers, duodenum and stomach perfusion management equipment, and other health-assessment apps.

 Optical sensors in smart cities